Physics-50/Module-1/docs/week1.md

 -----

-Based on this answer, try to come up with some hypotheses you could try to test.
-The theory makes specific predictions, and you can use those predictions to form the basis of a hypothesis.
-To encourage interaction with your classmates We encourage you to post some of your ideas and check out others [on the "Hypotheses" note on Piazza](https://piazza.com/class/kijtj4yqer66na){:target="_blank"}.
-There are no grades associated with Piazza, this suggestion is just to introduce you to the platform.
+Based on this answer, can you think of any hypotheses you could try to test?

-**For Module 1 we will all test the same hypothesis.
+**While there are many different hypotheses you might consider, for Module 1 we will all test the same hypothesis.
 The hypothesis we will test is:**

 *"The coefficient of static friction between two surfaces as measured by the critical angle at which an object slips is independent of the mass of the sliding object."*